SyedaNishat/CBTC_Log_Analyzer/README.md

 This project is an end-to-end log analysis tool designed for CBTC (Communications-Based Train Control) railway systems.
 It uses Natural Language Processing (NLP) to parse and classify system logs into fault types, helping engineers and testers quickly identify operational issues.

 This is a Streamlit-based interactive tool that allows users to upload, classify, and analyze CBTC (Communication-Based Train Control) systems log files.
-The app uses basic NLP techniques to classify faults, stores them in a SQLite database, and provides interactive charts, search, filtering, and Power BI integration for visualization.
+The app uses basic NLP techniques to classify faults, stores them in a SQLite database, and provides interactive charts, search, filtering, and Power BI integration for visualization. bvbjb

 ---